 Property taxes are levied as of March 1 on property values assessed as of the same date.
-State statutes provide that the property tax rate is limited generally to one percent of market value, levied by only the County, and be shared by applicable jurisdictions.
+State statutes provide that the property tax rate is limited generally to one percent of market value, levied by only the County, and shared by applicable jurisdictions.
 The County of Marin collects the taxes and distributes them to tax jurisdictions based on assessed valuations subject to voter-approved debt.
 Property taxes are due on November 1 and March 1 and become delinquent on December 10 and April 10.
 The District receives property taxes pursuant to an arrangement with the County known as the "Teeter Plan".
 Under the plan, the County assumes responsibility for the collection of delinquent taxes and pays the full allocation to the District.
-The District recognizes property tax revenues in the fiscal year in which they are due to the District and accrues as receivable such taxes.
+The District receives property tax revenues in the fiscal year in which they are due to the District and accrues as receivable such taxes.
 Accordingly, the District provides for no allowance for doubtful accounts.

 Sewer service fees (used to supplement tax revenues) are set by the District based upon rates applied to the number of equivalent dwelling units (EDUs) for nonvacant properties and adjusted flows applicable to commercial properties.
 The sewer service fees are incorporated into the property tax billings, and such fees are due in two equal installments on December 10 and April 10 following the assessment date.
 The District recognizes these fees as revenues in the year earned, which is also the year in which the service is provided to properties within the District.
-Under an arrangement with the County known as the Teeter Plan, the County advances substantially all of the sewer fees to the District each year, and the County bears the burden of any uncollectible accounts.
-Therefore, the District does not provide for an allowance for uncollectible accounts or bad debts.
+Under an arrangement with the County known as the Teeter Plan, the County advances substantially all the sewer fees to the District does not provide for an allowance for uncollectible accounts or bad debts.